Ancient Vessels

 Chris Craft Racing runabout

 In 1948, Chris Craft introduced their 19-foot Racing Runabout.
-The boats were built sleek and had larger engines which produced a stunning speed up to 50 mph.
-The boat was a hit and Chris Craft made a total of 503 of them during the time from 1948 through to 1954.
+The boats were built sleek and had largE engines which produced a stunning speed od 50 mph.
+It was a hit and Chris Craft made a total of 503 of them from 1948 through to 1954.

 Click for more info